 The second largest one ended up putting an island in the middle to slow people down, and the largest one has been shut down since 2008.

 Now that you know about how bumper cars work, you may wonder, can I get shocked?
 This answer is different for each model of car, so I’ll break it down for you in detail.

 Sky grid bumper car

-To get shocked on a sky grid you would need to have your feet on the floor and hands on the ceiling above.
-This may sound easy enough but there is more to it, you have to be tall enough to reach the ceiling and it has to be touched with your skin.
+To get shocked on a sky grid, you would need to have your feet on the floor and your hands on the ceiling above.
+This may sound easy enough, but there is more to it.
+You have to be tall enough to reach the ceiling, and it has to be touched with your skin.

-If you are wearing sneakers the rubber bottom of the shoe is enough to protect you, the rubber acts as a protector from the shock.
-If you were barefoot and touching the ceiling you would experience a small shock, and if the ride was turned on.
+If you are wearing sneakers, the rubber bottom of the shoe is enough to protect you; the rubber acts as a protector from shock.
+If you were barefoot and touching the ceiling, you would experience a small shock, and if the ride was turned on.

 Ground grid bumper car

 To get shocked on this one, you would need to be barefoot, and one foot would need to be on the positive condenser and another foot on the negative effect condenser.
 The operator would also have to have the ride powered on.